 - Lean development—A translation of lean manufacturing principles and practices to the software development domain.
 Lean offers a conceptual framework, values, and principles, as well as best practices derived from experience, that support agile organizations.

 - Extreme programming (XP)—A software development methodology is destined to improve software quality and responsiveness to frequently changing customer requirements.
-XP supports frequent releases in short development cycles, improve productivity, and introduce various checkpoints at which new customer requirements can be adopted easily.
+XP supports frequent releases in short development cycles, improves productivity, and introduces various checkpoints at which new customer requirements can be adopted easily.
 Some other elements of extreme programming include programming in pairs or doing extensive code review, unit testing of all code, not the programming of features until they are needed, a flat management structure, code simplicity, and clarity expecting changes in the customer’s requirements as time passes the problem is better understood, and frequent communication with the customer.

 Features and advantages of DevOps practices and processes